Reg0lino/LaunchBoxGameSizeManager.Plugin/README.md

 **➡️ [Click here to go to the LATEST RELEASE for download and detailed instructions](https://github.com/reg0lino/LaunchBoxGameSizeManager.Plugin/releases)**

-*(This link is crucial.
-Your release ZIPs will contain the detailed README.txt/md we drafted previously with step-by-step install/usage.)*

 **Quick Install Steps (Detailed instructions are in the release download):**
 1. Download the `.zip` file from the [Releases page](https://github.com/reg0lino/LaunchBoxGameSizeManager.Plugin/releases).